Owner: @Thomas Lavaur

 Introduction

-Nomos relies on multiple services such as Data Availability, Blend Network, or Executor Network, each operated by independent validator sets.
+Nomos relies on multiple services, including the Data Availability and Blend Network - each operated by independent validator sets.
 For sustainability and fairness, these services must compensate service validators based on their participation.
-Validators first declare their participation through Service Declaration Protocol Specification.
+Validators first declare their participation through Service Declaration Protocol.
 The Service Reward Distribution Protocol enables deterministic, efficient, and verifiable reward distribution to validators based on their activity within each service.

 Each service defines a session